 At SoMa StrEat Food Park, 428 11th St., San Francisco 94103.
 Admission free-$10.

 St. Paddy’s Pub Crawl San Francisco

-On any or all of the three days, crawl among a dozen bars on Union Street and in the Marina for drink specials (e.g., beers starting at $2 and Irish whiskey shots at $4).
+On either or both days, crawl among a dozen bars on Union Street and in the Marina for drink specials (e.g., beers starting at $2 and Irish whiskey shots at $4).

 March 16, at 11 am-5 pm

-San Francisco's United Irish Cultural Center and Java Beach café throw a street party along 45th Avenue, with Irish bands and dancing and face-painting and other entertainment for kids.
+San Francisco's United Irish Cultural Center, United Irish Societies and Java Beach café throw a street party, with Irish bands, dancing and face-painting and other entertainment for kids.

 On 45th Ave. at Sloat Blvd., San Francisco 94116.
 Free.